adi-huh/HybridMedicalVision/README.md

 ## Usage

-1. Upload an image (X-ray, CT scan, or general image)
+1. Upload an image (X-ray, or general image)
 2. Click the **Analyze** button
 3. Review the classification results and confidence scores